KxSystems/docs/docs/kb/kdb-tick.md

 * `vwap` TODO
 * `vwap1` TODO
 -->
-* `move` populates table `move` with moving price calculation performed in real-time, generating the `price` and `price * volume` change over a 1 min window.
+* `move` populates table `move` with moving price calculation performed in real-time, generating the `price` and `price * volume` change over a 1 minute window.
 Using the last tick that occurred over one minute ago, subtract from latest value.
 For example, price change would be +12 if the value one minute ago was 8 and the last received price was 20.
 Recalculates for every update.
 Example depends upon tickerplant using a schema with a trade table that include the columns sym, price and size.
 Example must be run for at least one minute.
 ```q
 sym   | size      size1
 ------| ---------------